 Body Mods: Scarification

 Scarification, or scarifying, are words used to describe the acts or art forms of those of us that intentionally inflict wounds of different sorts to create scars on their bodies.
-Your probably asking yourself, who are these crazy people and why are they undergoing such tremendous amounts of pain to intentionally create scar tissue?
+You're probably asking yourself, who are these crazy people and why are they undergoing such tremendous amounts of pain to create scar tissue intentionally?
 (Something that most people try to avoid.)
 Being one that has personally experimented with and enjoyed different types of scarification, I would like to further expose and share the experiences and history of this extreme and beautiful art form.

 Now that I've shared some insight on what scarification is and some of the reasons for its practice, We're going to take a look at some of the methods used to create these amazing and seemingly grotesque pieces of body art.
 These methods include different variations of branding, skin cutting and removal, controlled chemical burns and abrasion.

-Electosurgical brands (otherwise known as laser brands) are preformed with electrical surgical units that use electricity to actually vaporize the skin.
+Electrosurgical brands (otherwise known as laser brands) are performed with electrical surgical units that use electricity to actually vaporize the skin.

-These methods of branding are more precise do to the greater amount of control involved during the branding process.
+These methods of branding are more precise due to the greater amount of control involved during the branding process.
 These types of brands typically leave cleaner and more even scars.

 Controlled Chemical Burns and Abrasion

 Abrasion can be used to create scar tissue by means of friction.
-Tools such as sandpaper, metal files, inkless tattoo needles and wire brushes can be uses to remove the layers of skin to create a decent scar.
+Tools such as sandpaper, metal files, inkless tattoo needles, and wire brushes can be used to remove the layers of skin to create a decent scar.